Lyashko-Looijenga morphisms and primitive factorizations of the Coxeter element: The LL map and the trivialization theorem

 \subsubsection{The general case}

 To extend the bijection to all of $Y$, we first need to introduce a suitable target space.
 We denote by $E_n\boxtimes D_{\bullet}(c)$ the set of compatible pairs, of a configuration $e\in E_n$, and a block factorization $\sigma\in D_{\bullet}$ (see \eqref{EQ: block factorizations}).
-That is, \cite[Defn.~7.17]{bes-kpi1},
+Following \cite[Defn.~7.17]{bes-kpi1} we define (recall that $n_i$ denotes the multiplicity of $x_i$ in $e$):

 Assuming now the generic case, we can construct arbitrary block factorizations by perturbing $y\in Y$ in such a way that a selection of the points $x_i\in LL(y)$ collide and thus, their labels merge into the block factors $w_i$.
-The uniqueness of this construction relies on some local properties of the $LL$ map (openness), but also on a subtle fact \cites[Corol.~66]{theo-thesis}[Lemma~7.4: (iii)]{bessis-kpi1-arxiv} about reflection factorizations of a parabolic Coxeter element $c_Z$; namely, it suffices to use the reflections in $W_Z$ (i.e. $\op{Red}_{W_Z}(c_Z)=\op{Red}_W(c_Z)$).
+The uniqueness of this construction relies on some local properties of the $LL$ map (openness), but also on a subtle fact \cite[Corol.~66]{theo-thesis} about reflection factorizations of a parabolic Coxeter element $c_Z$; namely, it suffices to use the reflections in $W_Z$ (i.e. $\op{Red}_{\mathcal{R}(W_Z)}(c_Z)=\op{Red}_{\mathcal{R}(W)}(c_Z)$).
 We state the theorem \cite[Thm.~7.20]{bes-kpi1}:

 \begin{thm}[Trivialization Theorem] The map $LL\times \op{rlbl}:Y\rightarrow E_n\boxtimes D_{\bullet}(c)$ is a bijection. \end{thm}

 An immediate consequence of the trivialization theorem and Prop.~\ref{Prop:labels are parabolic cox elts} is the following characterization of parabolic Coxeter elements.
 Bessis had given a uniform (combinatorial) proof for real $W$ in \cite[Lem.~1.4.3]{bes-dual-braid} and had originally checked it case-by-case for well-generated groups.
 He then gave a uniform geometric argument in \cite{bes-kpi1}, some details of which we emend in \cite[Prop.~39 and Rem.~40]{theo-thesis}.